libra/website/docs/life-of-a-transaction.md

 ### Execution → VM (VM.3)

-The execution component invokes VM to execute a transaction via:
+The execution component utilizes the VM to execute a transaction via `VM::ExecuteTransaction()`.
-`VM::ExecuteTransaction()`

 It is important to understand that executing a transaction is different from updating the state of the ledger (persisting the results in storage).
-A transaction T~N~ is first executed as part of an attempt to reach agreement on its sequencing within the blockchain.
-If agreement is reached with the other validators, on the ordering of transactions and the execution results, the results/output is written to the ledger.
+A transaction T~N~ is first executed as part of an attempt to reach agreement on blocks during consensus.
+If agreement is reached with the other validators on the ordering of transactions and their execution results, the results are persisted to the ledger.

 ### Mempool → VM (VM.4)

-When mempool receives a transaction from other validators, mempool invokes [`VM::ValidateTransaction()`](#action-b-1) on the VM to validate the transaction.
+When mempool receives a transaction from other validators via shared mempool, mempool invokes [`VM::ValidateTransaction()`](#action-b-1) on the VM to validate the transaction.

 ### VM README